TenAcademy/backtesting/README.md

 ![](screenshots/homepage.jpg)

-- Users will then fill in the parametrs that are listed to get the backtesting results they want.
+- Users will then fill in the parameters that are listed to get the back testing results they want.

 ## Frontend